 Are there any leverage restrictions on crude oil trading with Exness?

 Yes, there are leverage restrictions on crude oil trading with Exness.
-For crude oil instruments, the leverage is fixed regardless of your account type or leverage settings.
+Regardless of your account type or leverage settings, crude oil trades are subject to a fixed leverage ratio.
 However, please note that during periods of significant market-moving events or specific time frames (HMR), the leverage is fixed at 20x.

 Read more